sotomaque/t3-admin/README.md

   - frontend / backend folks alike
 - Increase the number of accounts we test with
   - currently rely heavily on `satishgalt` account that may work fine, while newer accounts may be broken
+- Prepare us for maintaining webapps!
+  - teach the team via trial and error how to deal with a large app (component library, architecture, etc.)
+  - help us identify technologies we want to work with

 ## Todo